 False or fraudulent statements or the sale, barter, exchange or transfer of fare media by the employee may result in disciplinary action up to and including termination of employment.

 The Smithsonian is pleased to offer the Commuter Bicycle Reimbursement Program to all employees as part of our overall support of employee wellness, and to reduce our environmental footprint by encouraging employees to commute by means other than single occupancy motor vehicles.

-The program is one in which all Smithsonian employees can receive reimbursement for reasonable expenses incurred for the purchase of a bicycle or bicycle improvements, repair and storage if the bicycle is regularly used for travel between the employee's home and place of employment.
+The program is one in which all Smithsonian employees can receive reimbursement for reasonable expenses incurred for the purchase of a bicycle or bicycle improvements, repairs and storage if the bicycle is regularly used for travel between the employee's home and place of employment.
 WageWorks will reimburse you up to $20 per qualified bicycle month (not to exceed $240 per year) for eligible expenses.
 Reimbursements are considered taxable to the employee.
 This means that any reimbursement you receive as part of the bicycle reimbursement benefit effective January 1, 2019 will be added to your income on your W-2 for 2019 (for W-2s received in 2020).

 A qualified bicycle month includes:

 - a month in which you did not receive any other commuter reimbursement or subsidy (such as transit, vanpool or parking), and

 - a month in which you regularly use your bicycle for a substantial portion of the travel between your residence and place of employment.
 WageWorks considers a substantial portion of travel to be at least 20%.